Shadow Medicine

 Vista Maria – Rose Hall – Stabilization Unit, Dearborn Heights, MI

-• Identified, strategically planned and advised the treatment progress of two different clinical programs Cognitive Impaired and Complex Trauma, as well as the advancement of Vista Maria’s campus wide Behavior Intervention Support Team (BIST) interventions.
-Duties consisted of treatment techniques observation, assessment, research, supplementary training, and implementation of evidence-based techniques to improve treatment quality.
+• Identified, strategically planned and advised the treatment progress of two different clinical programs, Cognitive Impaired and Complex Trauma, as well as the advancement of Vista Maria’s campus wide Behavior Intervention Support Team (BIST) interventions.

 Project Assistant – Marketing Research 02/2007 – 08/2007